-Heat exchanges are used for heat transfer wherever heat cannot be transferred directly from a source to an application.
-Typically for two different heat transfer media (antifreeze fluid – water, heating water – sanitary water, district heating – heating water etc.) or different pressures in the circuits (district heating up to 20 bar – heating system 3 bar max.).
+Heat exchangers are used to transfer heat wherever heat cannot be transferred directly from a source to an application.
+Typical examples are two different heat transfer media (antifreeze fluid – water, heating water – sanitary water, district heating – heating water etc.) or different pressures in the circuits (district heating up to 20 bar – heating system 3 bar max.).

-Since 100% thermal efficiency cannot be reached in any thermal heat exchanger, there is always a certain temperature difference betweeh the incoming heating medium and outgoing heated medium.
-A heat exchanger design is very important in any system, and usually the overall system performance and efficiency depends on it.
+Since 100% thermal efficiency cannot be reached in any thermal heat exchanger, there is always a certain temperature difference between the incoming heating medium and outgoing heated medium.
+A heat exchanger design is very important in any system, and usually the overall system performance and efficiency depends on it. .

-E.g. a solar system or a heat pump is a typical example of such a relation.
-If an insufficiently sized heat exchanger is installed into a heating system powered by such an energy-efficient source, it does not manage transferring the energy and hot medium returns to the source, making it work at higher temperature than designed.
+E.g. a solar thermal system or a heat pump are typical examples of such a relation.
+If an insufficiently sized heat exchanger is installed into a heating system powered by such an energy-efficient source, it cannot not manage transferring the energy, and hot medium returns to the source, making it work at higher temperature than designed.
 This has a direct influence on its efficiency – in solar systems the heat gains are lower due to reduced collector efficiency, and a heat pump’s C.O.P. sinks.

 Parameters and design of a system with a heat exchanger